BILBERRY

 The upper stems are green and triangular in cross-section, often twisted and knotted.
 A deciduous low sub-shrub that grows in acid soils, often mixed in with heather on moorland and heathland.
 The flowers are bell-shaped and reddish with a darker purplish hint, always hanging down facing the ground.
 Leaves mid-green at first turn yellow, then red in autumn.

-Bilberry contains at least 15 different anthocyanins, several flavonoids including Quercitrin, IsoQuercitrin, Hyperoside and Astagalin together with catechol tannins, Ursolic Acid, Caffeic Acid, Chlorogenic Acid.
+Bilberry contains at least 15 different anthocyanins, several flavonoids including Quercitrin, IsoQuercitrin, Hyperoside and Astragalin together with Catechol tannins, Ursolic Acid, Caffeic Acid, Chlorogenic Acid.
 The anthocyanins are based upon Malvidin, Cyanidin and Delphinidin.
+The tannins amount to 1.5%.

 The anthocyanins are useful in improving eyesight and night-vision and in delaying the onset of cataracts and other eye disorders especially AMD (age-related macular degeneration) which afflicts people over the age of 55 causing blindness starting from the central part of the vision first (unlike tunnel vision where the retina starts degrading around the periphery).
 The anthocyanins help to regenerate rhodopsin, a purple dye involved in night vision.

-These are all anthocyanidins, which are highly coloured pigments which have anti-oxidant properties.
+Anthocyanidins are highly coloured pigments which have anti-oxidant properties.
+Notice the positive charge on the oxygen atom in all of them.
 The glycosides of anthocyanidins are called anthocyanins, which are shown in the box below.

 Cyanidin is an reddish-yellow pigment and anthocyanidin found not only in Bilberry fruits, but also in blackberries, blueberries, cherries, cranberries, elderberries, hawthorn berries, loganberries, and raspberry.
 As with most cyanidins, the colour is dependent upon the pH, being red at pH less than 3, violet at neutral acidities (pH 7-8), and blue at pH greater than 11.

 Malvidin is the di-methylated version of Delphinidin, and is a blue pigment found in bilberries and in Primulas.
-Malvidin is also found in red wine, where it is in an acid environment and therefore red. in basic conditions it exhibits a blue colour.
+Malvidin is also found in red wine, where it is in an acid environment and therefore red.
+In basic conditions it exhibits a blue colour.
+It also contains other anthocyanidins, Pelargonidin and Petunidin.

 Hyperoside is one of the glycosides of the anthocyanin Cyanidin, above.
 It is the 3-O-galactoside of Quercetin and is found in bilberries, Primulas, St John's Wort, Woundworts and other plants of Genus Stachys.

 Myrtillin is an anthocyanin and one of the glycosides of the anthocyanidin Delphinidine, above.
-It is found in Blackcurrent, the leaves of Blueberry and Bilberry, several plants of the Myrtaceae Family.
-It is a dark red colour and is responsible for the dark redness of the fruits of the Sumach Trees.
-It may have uses in stabilising the blood-sugar level of those suffering from Glycaemia and Diabetes, where it saves the use of insulin.
+It is found in Blackcurrant, the leaves of Blueberry and Bilberry, several plants of the Myrtaceae Family.
+It is a dark-red colour and is responsible for the dark-redness of the fruits of the Sumach Trees.
+It may have uses in stabilising the blood-sugar level of those suffering from Glycaemia and Diabetes, where it saves the use of insulin which can debilitate some people.
+Myrtillin could also be described as a methoxylated glucoside of Gallic Acid.

 Distribution